-Newton studied partial reflection of light at a mirror in his Opticks of 1704.
-We now know it is a quantum phenomenon.
+Newton studied partial reflection of light at a mirror in his Opticks of 1704 [Week 6].
+We now know it is a quantum phenomenon [early 20th C.: Week 10].
 Newton had no hope of solving it long before the quantum age began with Planck in 1900.
 What impressed Feynman is that Newton recognised that there is a deep mystery here.
+See Week 11 for more on Feynman and QED.